prateek-narang/TabPy-Doc-Script/README.md

 # TabPy-Doc-Script
+### To read about the script refer to the document 'TabPy Doc Script Document.docx' from the repository
 Step to run the py script: -
 - Download/Clone it from GitHub
 - Add your tableau file path in the ‘config.json’ file